-A. 2045 MTP Working Group Meetings
+B. 2045 MTP Working Group Meetings

-MetroPlan Orlando's 2045 MTP Working Group is scheduled to meet on November 3, 2020 at 9:30 a.m.
-This will be a virtual meeting.
+MetroPlan Orlando's 2045 MTP Working Group was scheduled to meet on November 3, 2020 at 9:30 a.m.
+This was a virtual meeting.

-B. Next MPO Board Meeting
+C. Next MPO Board Meeting

-The next MetroPlan Orlando Board meeting will be held on November 18, 2020, at 9:00 a.m.
-This will be a hybrid meeting with a limited number of Board members, staff and members of the public attending the meeting in person in the Board Room and other Board members, staff, members of the public and the presenters joining the meeting virtually on Zoom.
+The next MetroPlan Orlando Board meeting was held on November 18, 2020 at 9:00 a.m.
+(NOTE: The next MetroPlan Orlando board meeting was held as a hybrid meeting with a physical quorum of board members.
+A limited number staff and members of the public were permitted in order to accommodate social distancing.
+Other board members, staff, all presenters, and members of the public joined the meeting virtually on Zoom.)